About Ground Floor

 As Ground Floor Art Centre is only recently established, all funding is raised by renting space to other artists, sales, admission, and donations.

-The studio and gallery at Ground Floor is run independently by artists Yasmine Haiboub, Jack Kenna, and India Eliot Oates.
+The studio and gallery at Ground Floor is run independently by artists Yasmine Haiboub, Jack Kenna, India Eliot Oates, Asia Jong, and Carlan Savage-Hughes.

 Yasmine Haiboub is an interdisciplinary artist focusing on community engagement and sculptural works.
 She engages with her immediate surroundings through performative gestures all the while working to build sculptures through mass accumulation of familiar objects and storytelling.
 She is mainly concerned with creating intersectionality through self-awareness.